openziti/ziti/doc/ha/overview.md

 to deliver the metrics message to the events system for external integrators.
 The other controllers will have `doNotPropage` set to true, and will only use the metrics message internally, to update routing data.

+### Certificates

+There are many ways to set up certificates, so this will just cover a recommended configuration.

+The primary thing to ensure is that controllers have a shared root of trust.
+A configuration that works would be as follows:

+1. Create a self-signed root CA
+2. Create an intermediate signing cert for each controller
+3. Create a server cert using the signing cert for each controller
+4. Make sure that the CA bundle for each server includes both the root CA and the intermediate CA for that server

+See [Developer Setup](./dev-setup.md) for the commands to make this happen and a bit more discussion of certs.

 ## Distributed Model